Top 5 Hardest Tricks in Skateboarding

 To do a hardflip, your front foot should be in the middle of your board and pointed diagonally.
 This is the foot positioning for a kickflip.
 Your back foot goes in the middle of the tail, with the ball of your back foot putting pressure on the heel-side pocket of the tail, which is the foot positioning of the front shuv.

-To do a backside tailslide you first need to approach your obstacle with your back to it.
+To do a backside tailslide, you first need to approach your obstacle with your back to it.
 This is why it is called backside.
-Then you are going to pop your board, turn your shoulders slightly so your board turns 90 degrees and slide your tail on the obstacle.
+Then you are going to pop your board, turn your shoulders slightly so your board turns 90 degrees, and slide your tail on the obstacle.

-A kickflip is when you position your foot on the middle of your board and point it diagonally so when you slide your foot up to do an ollie, you are able to flick the board and make it spin backwards.
+A kickflip is when you position your foot on the middle of your board and point it diagonally so when you slide your foot up to do an ollie, you are able to flick the board and make it spin backward.

 The key to this trick is the backfoot.
 You should scoop as hard as you can while slightly moving your front foot forward.
 This is not as technical as the other tricks on our list, which is why it is at number four.

-The front foot is placed near the front bolts and turned at an angle.
+To do an impossible, the front foot is placed near the front bolts and turned at an angle.
 Your back foot is placed on the toe-side pocket.
 When doing an ollie, you are going to scoop the board with your back foot and push forward so it almost looks vertical, and this will make it spin 360 degrees.
 It is similar to the 360 shuv, but the difference is the board is spinning vertically, not horizontally.